marg-tools/CoMeT/README.md

 	- The output of `make run` displays the time interval in which a DRAM access was made, #reads and #writes and also reports the number of DRAM accesses directed to a particular bank.

-- An example testcase which calls the thermal simulation periodically using hotspot is also created in the thermal\_example folder
+- An example testcase which calls the thermal simulation periodically using hotspot is also created in the thermal\_example folder.
+The simulation is for a  8x8 core configuration and 4x4x8 3D memory configuration
 	- cd test/thermal\_example
 	- `make run > logfile`

-    - Multiple files would be generated, but the useful ones are described below:
+    - Multiple files would be generated, but the useful ones are described below (these files would have \_mem and\_core suffix to indicate if they are for memory or core temperature simulation):
 	- full\_temperature.trace - the temperature trace at periodic intervals for various banks and logic cores in the 3D memory
 	- logfile - the simulation output from the terminal. bank\_access\_counter lists the access counts for different banks